aelrio/aelrio/README.md

 ### HOLA.
 Hi.
 Bonsoir. 👋

+- I actually work with Java EE
-- 🔭 I’m currently working on Spring boot.
+- 🔭 I've worked efusively on Spring boot.
-- 🌱 I’m currently learning maven and more on the Java ecosystem.
+- 🌱 I love maven and more on the Java ecosystem.
 - 💬 Ask me about ... [the things i post on stackoverflow](https://stackoverflow.com/users/2209264/antonio-e) (for example)
 - 📫 How to reach me:
   - looking for my [linkedin](https://www.linkedin.com/in/aelrio/)